trugolf/frontend_interview_exercise/README.md

 * Please make sure the delivered result contains a human readable version of the source code.
 * Please create a new readme or other document that explains what you have done.

-*****Note: While the project has been set up using Vue CLI tooling, you are more than welcome to change any of this out to use the framework of your choice (React, Svelte, etc.).
-You are not required to use the VueJS framework.***
+*****Note: While the project has been set up using Vue CLI tooling, you are more than welcome to change any of this out to use the framework of your choice (React, Svelte, VanillaJS etc.).
+You are not required to use the VueJS 2 framework. i.e. you can rip that out completely if you choose, you can convert it to typescript, you can upgrade to Vue 3.
+Anything goes for that.***

 ## Exercise